FLUCLOXACILLIN 125 MG/5 ML ORAL SOLUTION

 Your medicine contains sucrose and sodium

 This medicine contains up to 3.09g of sucrose (sugar) per 5ml dose.
-Check
+This

-use this medicine if you have been told by your doctor that you have an
+been told by your doctor that you have an intolerance to some sugars,

 This medicine contains 18.05mg sodium per 5ml dose.
 To be taken into